akka/akka/CONTRIBUTING.md

 The steps below describe how to get a patch into a main development branch (e.g. `master`).
 The steps are exactly the same for everyone involved in the project (be it core team, or first time contributor).

-1. Make sure an issue exists in the [issue tracker](https://github.com/akka/akka/issues) for the work you want to contribute.
+1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka/issues) and [existing pull requests](https://github.com/akka/akka/pulls) for existing work.
-   - If there is no ticket for it, [create one](https://github.com/akka/akka/issues/new) first.
+   - If there is no ticket yet, feel free to [create one](https://github.com/akka/akka/issues/new) to discuss the problem and the approach you want to take to solve it.
 1. [Fork the project](https://github.com/akka/akka#fork-destination-box) on GitHub.
 You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a pull request against the mainline Akka.
 1. Create a branch on your fork and work on the feature.
 For example: `git checkout -b wip-custom-headers-akka-http`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.